Imagined Futures of Black Faculty (2024)

 Longitudinal Depictions of Student-Led Organized Resistance

-The purpose of this multimodal, ethnographic research project is to reflect both the breadth and depth of contemporary student political engagement at the intersection of campus and community.
-In particular, through the use of ethnographic photography (see attached), film, and digital media artifacts (see attached), this project provides a series of audiovisual snapshots from the contemporary campus abolition movement (CAM).
+The purpose of this longitudinal, multimodal ethnographic research project is to reflect both the breadth and depth of contemporary student political engagement at the intersection of campus and community.
+In particular, through the use of ethnographic photography (see attached), film, and digital media artifacts (see attached), this project provides a series of audiovisual snapshots from a series of movements to include Black Lives Matter on campus (2014-2016), the contemporary campus abolition movement (2020-2023), and the Campus Intifada (2023-2024).
 Building on the earlier work of Rhoads (1998), Morgan and Davis (2019), and Davis (2019), Longitudinal Depictions of Student-Led Organized Resistance (LDSOR) serves as an ongoing digital research project that captures how activism and grassroots organizing traverses the social, symbolic, and spatial boundaries between postsecondary institutions and the communities in which they operate.

 LDSOR is grounded in more than a decade of (digital) ethnographic inquiry conducted in 24 cities and across more than three dozen postsecondary institutions (including two-year colleges to 4-year universities, public and private institutions, historically Black colleges and universities, and historically white-serving institutions).
 In part, this project aims to connect and convert readers of higher education activism and social movements scholarship to viewers and listeners of campus-community organizers actively engaged in sociopolitical and institutional transformation.